NationalPensionScheme/NationalPensionScheme.GitHub.io/README.md

 git status
 ```

-If executing again / re-executing for the same year
+If executing again / re-executing for the same year (append)

 ```
 cd code